7 Ways to Stop Wasting Time at Home

 • Reward yourself.
 Set a reward for completing a task you didn’t want to do.

 • Work first, then relax.
-If you’ve been efficient and motivated throughout the day, the free time you get feels genuinely free.
+If you’ve been efficient all day, the free time you get feels genuinely free.

 Remember, this is a job.
 You don’t get paid, but it’s still a job.
 Sometimes, you have to push through.